Clinical ARP Rate Methodology

 In the annualized model, the maximum approved funding for the clinical ARP (cARP) is equal to the Provincial Base Payment Rate (PBPR) multiplied by the number of approved full-time equivalents (FTEs).
 The number of approved FTEs for the cARP is calculated based on a reasonable amount of program services that can be delivered by each 1.0 FTE.
 An FTE is a time-based unit of measure (e.g., days per year or hours per year), which is typically derived from the average days worked (ADW) per year for 1.0 FTE in each specialty.
 The ADW was determined through the modified CIHI methodology calculations as any day with one or more billing events.

-For general practitioners (GPs), one common FTE definition is 241 Program Service Days (PSDs), where a PSD equals program services provided within 24-hour period from 12:00 a.m. to 11:59 p.m.
-Another common GP FTE definition (used by Alberta Health for all new GP cARPs) is 1,928 annual hours of program service per 1.0 FTE.
-Although this is managed as an annual figure, it was derived from taking the GP ADW of 241 days multiplied by eight hours per day.
+For Family Medicine (FM), one common FTE definition is 241 Program Service Days (PSDs), where a PSD equals program services provided within 24-hour period from 12:00 a.m. to 11:59 p.m.
+Another common FM FTE definition is 1,928 annual hours of program service per 1.0 FTE.
+Although this is managed as an annual figure, it was derived from taking the FM ADW of 241 days multiplied by eight hours per day.

 Sessional Model